Johangalle/Cryptography/aes.md

 # AES symmetric encryption and modes of operation
+Code snippets to learn cryptography without the need to use other libraries.
+DO NOT USE IN PRODUCTION

+AES (Advanced Encryption System) is the most popular symmetric encryption algorithm.

 ## Standard AES encryption (no modes of operation, exactly one block)
 ### Standard AES encryption (lists of integers, no modes of operation)